 General Information for Affiliates

-Federation of Australian Historical Societies (Inc.)
+Federation of Australian Historical Societies (Inc.) - general information

 The Federation was established in 1977, has eight constituent members, one in each state and territory, and is the national peak body representing the interests of about 1,000 historical societies and approaching 100,000 members throughout Australia.
 The constituent member organisations are:

 - Historical Society of the Northern Territory (inc.)